 Indications

-Purulent bacterial infections caused by sensitive microflora with the ineffectiveness of other chemotherapeutic agents or their poor tolerance.
+Purulent bacterial infections caused by sensitive microflora when other chemotherapeutic agents are ineffective or poorly tolerated.

 There are serious contraindications